History of Paris: French Revolution (1789–1799)

-On order of the Legislative Assembly (in a decree of August 1792), the sans-culottes knocked down the spire of Notre Dame Cathedral in 1792.
+By order of the Legislative Assembly, the sans-culottes knocked down the spire of Notre Dame Cathedral in 1792.
 A decree of 1 August 1793 was issued to commemorate the first anniversary of the fall of the monarchy by destroying the tombs at the royal necropolis of Saint-Denis.
-On order of the Commune of Paris on 23 October 1793, the sans-culottes attacked the façade of the cathedral, destroying the figures of the kings of the Old Testament, having been told they were statues of the kings of France.
 A number of prominent historic buildings, including the enclosure of the Temple, the Abbey of Montmartre, and most of the Abbey of Saint-Germain-des-Prés, were nationalized and demolished.
-Many churches were sold as public property and were demolished for their stone and other construction material.
-Henri Grégoire, a priest and elected member of the Convention, invented a new word, "vandalism", to describe the destruction of property ordered by the government during the Revolution.
+Many churches were sold as public property and were demolished.

 A succession of revolutionary factions ruled Paris: on 1 June 1793, the Montagnards seized power from the Girondins, then were replaced by Georges Danton and his followers; in 1794, they were overthrown and guillotined by a new government led by Maximillien Robespierre.
-On 27 July 1794, Robespierre himself was arrested by a coalition of Montagnards and moderates.
-The following day, he was guillotined in the company of twenty-one of his political allies.
+On 27 July 1794, Robespierre himself was arrested and was guillotined the next day.
 His execution marked the end of the Reign of Terror.
 The executions then ceased and the prisons gradually emptied.

-A small group of scholars and historians collected statues and paintings from the demolished churches, and made a storeroom of the old Couvent des Petits-Augustins, in order to preserve them.
-The paintings went to the Louvre, where the Central Museum of the Arts was opened at the end of 1793.
-In October 1795, the collection at the Petits-Augustins became officially the Museum of French Monuments.

 A new government, the Directory, took the place of the Convention.
 It moved its headquarters to the Luxembourg Palace and limited the autonomy of Paris.
-When the authority of the Directory was challenged by a royalist uprising on 13 Vendémiaire, Year IV (5 October 1795), the Directory called upon a young general, Napoléon Bonaparte, for help.
+When the authority of the Directory was challenged by a royalist uprising on 13 Vendémiaire (5 October 1795), the Directory called upon a young general, Napoléon Bonaparte, for help.
 Bonaparte used cannon and grapeshot to clear the streets of demonstrators.
-On 18 Brumaire, Year VIII (9 November 1799), he organised a coup d'état that overthrew the Directory and replaced it by the Consulate with Bonaparte as First Consul.
+On 18 Brumaire (9 November 1799), he organised a coup d'état that overthrew the Directory and replaced it by the Consulate with Bonaparte as First Consul.
 This event marked the end of the French Revolution and opened the way to the First French Empire.